cincnatejones/client-acd/README.md

   - Note the Phone number created here.
 You will need it for later for the twilio_caller_id parameter.
   - You will also use this phone number to accept new calls once you create a Heroku (or local tunnel) deploy.
 You will add to your Twilio voice url: http://myapp.herokuapp.com/voice to accept new calls.

+- Create a TaskRouter Workspace
+  - Set name which can be anything - for example = Client-acd.
+  - Select "First In, First Out" as your template
+  - Set Event Callback to your app event handler: http://myapp.herokuapp.com/event
+  - Note the SID here.
+You will need it later for the twilio_workspace_id parameter

+- Set the Default Workflow assignment URL
+  - Edit the Default Fifo Workflow that has been created for your workspace
+  - Set the *Assignment Callback URL* to http://myapp.herokuapp.com/assignment
+  - Note the Workflow SID.
+You will need it later for the twilio_workflow_id parameter

+- Get your Task Queue ID
+  - Go to TasksQueues.
+Note the Sid of your Sample Queue.
+This will be used as your twilio_task_queue_id parameter

+- Create a Worker
+  - To use within salesforce set your worker friendly name to match your salesforce user ID with out special characters - for example - user@company.com friendly name would be userATcompanyDOTcom
+  - Give your worker attributes to tell TaskRouter where to deliver calls - {"contact_uri": "client:userATcompanyDOTcom"}

 ### Deploy to Heroku ####